wa-lang/wa/README.md

 ## License

-Copyrighe @2019-2022 The Wa author.
+Copyright @2019-2022 The Wa author.
 All rights reserved.